perfect-oblivion/action-service-responder/README.md

     }
 }
 ```
-> Note: Any logic that determines how the data is sent back to the user can be handled here, in the ```respond``` method.
-If the responder is the end of the request/response chain, meaning you're not handing over control to another library or class to handle the response, you can return the responder object directly from your controller method and the "respond" method will be called automatically. eg. ```return $this->responder;``` or ```return $this->responder->withPayload($data);```.
+> Note: Any logic that determines how the data is sent back to the user may be handled here, in the ```respond``` method.
+If the responder is the end of the request/response chain, meaning you're not handing over control to another library or class to handle the response, you may return the responder object directly from your controller method and the "respond" method will be called automatically. eg. ```return $this->responder;``` or ```return $this->responder->withPayload($data);```.

 ### Queued Services
 Services may also be queued.
 In order to do this, you have a couple of options: